 Another important factor you need to look at when choosing a Muay Thai shirt is the cut of the shirt.
-If you are training, need to wear a dry-fit material that can give you some flex and won’t restrict your movement.
+If you are training, you need to wear a dry-fit material that can give you some flex and won’t restrict your movement.
 As I mentioned before, I tore one of my 100% cotton t-shirts when it got too wet and I used it for training.

-Best Muay Thai Shirt Designs?
+Best Muay Thai Shirt Designs

 I’ll be honest and admit that there are not many Muay Thai shirt designs that I like out there.
 If you do a quick online search for Muay Thai shirts, you will notice that the designs are pretty unoriginal.
-I found that most shirts have the same fighterish text and tend to showcase a lot of red in the shirts.
+I found that most shirts have the same fighter text and tend to showcase a lot of red in the shirts.

-Every big Muay Thai brand out there sells their own unique t-shirts.
+Every big Muay Thai brand out there sells its own unique t-shirts.
 These shirts all consist of a big brand label on the front of the shirt, with some more text on the rest of the shirt.

 When it comes to the shirt design, it’s all about your personal opinion and taste.
 While I like simple and clean designs, there are plenty of people who like wearing aggressive MMA style shirts that showcase they are a fighter.
 For me, this is a bit overdone and something that I prefer to stay away from.